Inline PTX support#

 and=r

 . - The type of an input or output binding is governed by the type of the expression, not the constraint letter.
 Once "in PTX", the usual PTX rules about implicit truncation/widening/etc. apply.
 This nuance won't change the behaviour of programs unless they rely on using a "too short" PTX constraint type to truncate a value, and then implicitly widen it within PTX (hence zeroing out some of the bits).
-Since such truncations are inconsistently applied even in nvidia mode, they are probably best achieved with an explicit cast.
-In any case, we have thus far never seen such code in the wild!
+Since such truncations are inconsistently applied even with nvidia nvcc mode, they are probably best achieved with an explicit cast.

 Performance considerations#